 Is Refractive Lens Exchange Covered by Insurance?

-The risks to lens replacement surgery are rare and will be fully discussed with you during your consultation.
+Risks associated with lens replacement surgery are rare and will be fully discussed with you during your consultation.
 Most patients enjoy improved vision as soon as the day after surgery.
 Another benefit is that having the RLE procedure means you will not have to deal with cataracts later.